 She loved running in circles on our property of 2.5 acres of grass, her hair blowing in the breeze, it was a hoot to see this...a real joy.

 She was such a cute dog, so good and so smart, always followed us around.
 Having many different looks with her haircuts, my favorite being "the puppy cut"

 She always knew exactly when her master was coming home from work, sitting on the top of the stairs patiently waiting for him.
 We taught her not to come into the kitchen while we ate, she always laid right at the edge of the carpet watching us, and when she didn't hear the fork on a plate anymore, she'd try to sneak in.

 By 1988 we learned that the plant my husband was working at was closing, we were devastated.
 All our work to make this place the way we wanted... and again we had another job transfer, only 5 years in Missouri...now on to Wisconsin.

-I found a Horse transport company that was willing to take the horses, me and the dog..I was so happy Noela didn't have to be shipped on a plane.
-I got to be with the horses and the dog for the whole trip, that really pleased me.
+I found a Horse transport company that was willing to take the horses, me and the dog..I was so happy Noela didn't have to be shipped on a plane, and glad to be with the horses and dog for the whole trip, that really pleased me.

 Long hair did not make her happy

 One thing Noela didn't like was her hair getting long and into her eyes...she was always the happiest while clean shaven with a puppy cut, and I thought she looked the best in that cut as well...it made her look young.

 She actually didn't like going to the groomer for a hair cut...I believe she got nicked several times causing her pain...when she came home she'd run circles around the house with happiness, rubbing on a carpet trying to get the ribbons out of her hair...she always smelled sweet, fresh and clean.